 Dana and Dana Nature Reserve

 I visited Dana and Dana Nature Reserve as part of a multi-day hike (this is where a trail that leads all the way to Petra starts), and I was truly impressed.
-This is definitely one of the nicest places to visit in Jordan, at about 3 hours drive from Amman.
-I was there at the beginning of April and I’d say that spring is the best time to visit: winters are bitterly cold, and summers unbearably hot.
+It’s at about 3 hours drive from Amman.
+Spring is the best time to visit: winters are bitterly cold, and summers unbearably hot.

 The village of Dana dates back to the 15th century and is entirely built in stone.
-The views of the valley below from Dana are simply spectacular, to the point that I’d dare say that one of the top things to do in Jordan is watching the sunset from Dana.
+The views of the valley below from Dana are simply spectacular, especially at sunset.

-The village is the perfect starting point for a number of hikes – hiking being one of the top things to do in Jordan.
+The village is the perfect starting point for a number of hikes.
 There are several trails.
 The Rummana Campground Trail goes along the canyon through some beautiful nature, with the chance to admire local wildlife.
 The Wadi Dana Trail starts in Dana and after a very steep descent it follows an easy path all the way to Feynan village.
-The walk lasts about 4 hours but it’s not advisable to walk back on the same day.
+The walk lasts about 4 hours but you should not walk back on the same day.

 Dana village is nowadays mostly abandoned.
 Only 3 families live there – the rest of the people have moved to the nearby Tafila.
-There aren’t that many foreign visitors in Dana – those who visit Jordan usually head to most known attractions.
-I think in my whole time there I met a total of 5!
-Most visitors are actually locals, who either go there for school trips or to spend the day with the family.
+There aren’t that many foreign visitors in Dana.

 Dana village and Dana Reserve have been taken over by the Royal Society for the Conservation of Nature (RSCN) in 1993 in order to protect the wildlife of the reserve, promote ecotourism and help the local community.
 Supporting ecotourism is certainly something that those who visit Jordan should do.
 Currently, the only project to bring the village back to its old splendor is by USAID.

-Here are some tours that include Dana Natural Reserve:
+Here are some tours that also go to Dana Natural Reserve:

 - 2-Day Petra Overnight Tour from Amman